napari/napari.github.io/fundamentals/viewer.md

 Adjusting these properties in the GUI will cause corresponding changes to properties on the individual layers that are accessible in the console through `viewer.layers`.

-For example the name and opacity of a layer can be changed within the console as follows:
+For example, the name and opacity of a layer can be changed within the console as follows:

 ```python
 viewer.layers[0].name = 'astronaut'